Moreya: In the Jinchō Moriya-shi Keifu

-When Minakatatomi-no-Mikoto (御名方刀美命) fled from Izumo to the sea of Suwa, the god Moriya who was dwelling by its shores [...] resisted him.
-Although they fought each other using wisteria and iron hooks (藤鑰鐵鑰), [Moriya] eventually submitted to the august might of Minakatatomi-no-Mikoto and swore: "I give up this land to my lord and [in exchange] will forever take charge of his political and ritual affairs."
+When Minakatatomi-no-Mikoto (御名方刀美命) fled from Izumo to the sea of Suwa, there was a god named Moriya who dwelt by its shores (a shrine to him exists in Hashibara Village (Note: Modern Hashibara District (part of Kawagishi-Higashi), Okaya City)) who opposed him.
+Although they fought each other using hooks of wisteria and iron (藤鑰鐵鑰), [Moriya] eventually submitted to the august might of Minakatatomi-no-Mikoto, declaring: "I shall offer up this land to my lord and forever be responsible for its religious rites and governance."
 Minakatatomi-no-Mikoto then recited the following song: